BaileyPillon/yt-dlp-playlist-downloader/README.md

 Optimize such that mp4s and mp3s can be downloaded or converted at once rather than downloaded separately.

 Optimize for downlaod speed.

+Add requirements - which are yt-dlp (fork of yt-dl), ffmpeg, and more.

+Add the command lines I personally use if you wish to manually use yt-dlp rather than by Python script.